 Unlike conventional dumbbell hammer curls, cable hammer curls provide constant tension on the muscles throughout the entire range of motion.

 Cable machines are easy to use and can be adjusted to fit different fitness levels.
-Additionally, they can be used in progressive overload.
+They can also be used in progressive overload.

 - Attach a rope attachment to a low pulley and stand facing the machine.

-- Put your elbows in by your side and keep them there stationary during the entire movement.
+- Put your elbows by your side and keep them there during the entire movement.

 - Pull your arms until your biceps touch your forearms.
 Hold for a second.